Browning Speed 7mm Rem Mag with Hand Loaded 160g Nosler Partition on Black Bear

 I have chronograped my new hand loaded 160g Nosler Partition at around 3050 fps using IMR 4831 powder.
 That is cookin’

-As you can see below, I shot my bear in the slightly quartering toward front right shoulder.
+As you can see below, I shot my bear in the slightly quartering toward front left shoulder.

 The bullet exited the off side ribs wrecking the lungs.
 No death moan aka no lungs.
 I estimate the terminal energy at around 3400 ft-lbs.
 Wow!
 The boar went 25 yards and piled up.
 Funny, I never felt the recoil estimated to be near 28 ft-lbs.